turnerburchard/orchara-backend/README.md

 1. Improve current clustering / searching tool - use better embedding/clustering combo, make dendrograms more useful, improve search function, improve summarizaiton.
 2. Big data - be able to cheaply handle ~ 10 million papers, perhaps other sources as well
 3. Utilize "people trees" as first step - understand fields as a set of important authors and papers with citation trees
+4. Frontend
+5. MVP - accurate tool for searching publications.
+Enter anything, receive a high level summary of the field, specific important papers in the field, and most similar papers to yours.
+6. Understand details of papers - for instance, by searching for an ML tool, receive back which one is high quality and has the best metrics.

+...

+???.
+End to end research automation